Vitaly Petrov: Caterham (2012)

 After initially being outpaced by Kovalainen, once Petrov had adjusted to the car he began to turn the tables on his Finnish teammate.
 He finished ahead of Kovalainen in four of the last five races of the season.

 In the final race of the season in Brazil, Petrov finished a season's best eleventh, making a crucial pass on Marussia's Charles Pic in the closing stages of the Grand Prix.
 The result meant Caterham moved back ahead of Marussia to claim 10th place in the Constructors' Championship, a position worth millions of pounds more in prize money.

 Petrov was not retained by Caterham as the team replaced both him and Kovalainen with Charles Pic and Giedo van der Garde for the 2013 season.

 DTM

 Petrov signed with Mercedes to drive in the German touring car series DTM.
 But after a scoreless season and finishing last in the Drivers' Championship, he left the sport after one year.

 Personal life

 In 2007, he began residing in Valencia, Spain where he lived while he was a F1 driver.

+Petrov is widely known in Russia as the "Vyborg Rocket".
 Petrov voiced a character based on himself in the Russian release of the 2011 Pixar film Cars 2.

 Petrov's brother Sergei is a music composer graduated from Vienna's Conservatory.
 Petrov's father Aleksandr was an influential businessman and municipal deputy in his home city of Vyborg before he was assassinated in 2020 – his death requiring Petrov to stand down from his role as a temporary steward at the 2020 Portuguese Grand Prix.